+General Remarks

+Other accommodation : Utility Room.

-General Remarks The subjects are located within an established residential area convenient for most amenities.
-At the time of inspection the property was found to be in reasonable condition having regard to age and character with no defects which were thought to affect saleability.
-The property has a rear extension and our valuation assumes all required Local Authority permissions are available.
-Essential Repairs None.
+The property is located within an established residential area convenient for most amenities.
+A

+At the time of inspection the property was found to be in reasonable condition having regard to age and character.
+Any repair items noted are generally capable of remedy with a routine maintenance programme.

+Essential Repairs

+None.
 Estimated cost of essential repairs £ Retention recommended?
-Yes No Amount £
+X No Amount £

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.

-Valuations

-Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
-Yes

-Buy To Let Cases

-What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis?

-Is the property in an area where there is a steady demand for rented accommodation of this type?
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of mortgage provider. f any Valuations Market value in present condition £ 525,000 Market value on completion of essential repairs £ Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 650,000 Is a reinspection necessary?
+Yes X No Buy To Let Cases What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis? £ Is the property in an area where there is a steady demand for rented accommodation of this type?
+Yes No Declaration

-Declaration

-Signed Security Print Code [544245 = 5664] Electronically signed by:-
+Signed Security Print Code [208805 = 7236] Electronically signed by:-

-Surveyor's name Professional qualifications Graeme F Stewart
+Surveyor's name Graeme F Stewart

-• Dip Surv MRICS
+Professional qualifications DipSurv MRICS

-Company name Address J & E Shepherd 22 Miller Road, Ayr, Ayrshire, KA7 2AY
+Company name J & E Shepherd

+Address 22 Miller Road, Ayr, Ayrshire, KA7 2AY

-elephone 01292 267987
+Telephone 01292 267987

 Fax 01292 611521

-Report date
+Report date 29th April 2022

-Property Address 7 Arnprior Place,
+Property Address

-AYR, KA7 4PT
+65 Maybole Road, AYR, KA7 4TD

-Seller(s) Gemma Hume
+Seller(s)

-Completion date of property questionnaire 21-11-2021
+Completion date of property questionnaire